RiseVision/rise-node/packages/core-consensus-dpos/README.md

 ## API

-The Delegates API enpoint can be found at `/api/delegates`, although this module adds some extra endpoints to the Accounts API as well.
+The Delegates API endpoint can be found at `/api/delegates`, although this module adds some extra endpoints to the Accounts API as well.
 Review [the API Reference](https://risevision.github.io/#tag/Delegates-API) for more information.

 ## Authors